-In this work, we analyze a kSZ map along with the associated cluster and galaxy catalogs from a 5$\times$5 $\mathrm{deg}^2$ lightcone with depth $z<2.1$, generated from Box2 of \texttt{Magneticum} by \texttt{SMAC} code\,\citep{Dolag2005ThePlanck}\footnote{\href{https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/}{https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/}}.
-Box2 has size 352 $h^{-1}\mathrm{cMpc}$, with a mass of dark matter particles of $6.9\times 10^8$ $h^{-1}\mathrm{M_{\odot}}$, allowing us to resolve galaxies.
-The lightcone is approximated by 27 redshift slices taken from random positions in the simulation box.
+Several SZ products are constructed from \verb|Magneticum|, such as light cones and full sky maps\,\citep{Soergel2018CosmologySimulations, Dolag2016, Coulton2022EffectsStudies}.
+In this work, we analyzed a kSZ map along with the associated cluster and galaxy catalogs from a 5$\times$5 $\mathrm{deg}^2$ light cone with a depth of $z<2.1$, generated from Box2 of \texttt{Magneticum} by the \texttt{SMAC} code\,\citep{Dolag2005ThePlanck}\footnote{\href{https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/}{https://wwwmpa.mpa-garching.mpg.de/~kdolag/Smac/}}.
+Box2 has a size of 352 $h^{-1}\mathrm{cMpc}$ and a mass of dark-matter particles of $6.9\times 10^8$ $h^{-1}\mathrm{M_{\odot}}$, which allowed us to resolve galaxies.
+The light cone is approximated by 27 redshift slices taken from random positions in the simulation box.
 This is because interpolating positions of gas particles between snapshots is challenging, especially for large hydrodynamical simulations, when the snapshots are relatively far from each other.
 The full depth kSZ map is the co-addition of the maps calculated from the redshift slices.
-The geometry of the z=$0.2-0.6$ lightcone is described in Table \ref{table:lc}.
-The lightcone provides multi-wavelength mock data, including X-ray emission\,\citep{Biffi2018AGNSimulations}, SZ Compton Y, kSZ, and optical magnitudes\,\citep[see][for lightcone design]{Marini2024DetectingEra, Marini2025DetectingSurveys}.
+The geometry of the z=$0.2-0.6$ light cone is described in Table \ref{table:lc}.
+The light cone provides multiwavelength mock data, including X-ray emission\,\citep{Biffi2018AGNSimulations}, SZ Compton Y, the kSZ effect, and optical magnitudes (see \citealt{Marini2024DetectingEra, Marini2025DetectingSurveys} for light-cone design).
 The stellar mass function in the simulation is complete down to $10^{9.8}\,\mathrm{M_{\odot}}$.
-The combination of comprehensive ICM physics and high resolution makes these simulations well-suited for studying selection effects on kSZ.
-In addition, we use clusters from a 35$\times$35 $\mathrm{deg}^2$ lightcone\,\citep{Soergel2018CosmologySimulations} to generate an empirical pairwise velocity template\,(see Appendix\,\ref{appendix:MF}).
-This larger lightcone is based on Box0 that has moderate resolution and greater volume, making it suitable for capturing large-scale velocity statistics and resolving massive galaxy clusters.
+The combination of comprehensive ICM physics and high resolution makes these simulations well suited for studying selection effects on kSZ measurements.
+We also verified that the mock sky coordinates from the flat light cone are sufficiently accurate for the pairwise kSZ analysis\,(see Appendix \ref{appendix:lc_coord}).
+In addition, we used clusters from a 35$\times$35 $\mathrm{deg}^2$ light cone\,\citep{Soergel2018CosmologySimulations} to generate an empirical pairwise velocity template\,(see Appendix\,\ref{appendix:MF}).
+This larger light cone is based on Box0, which has moderate resolution and greater volume, making it suitable for capturing large-scale velocity statistics and resolving massive galaxy clusters.